-- Student's behavior and/or performance are disruptive and hazardous to themselves, patient, or other healthcare providers. - Student does not meet the functional abilities - Sexual harassment of a Harper College student, peer, preceptor, surgical team member, hospital staff member or hospital patient. - Violating a policy/policies set forth by Harper College, the Surgical Technology program or clinical site while on probation.
+- A student's behavior and/or performance are disruptive and hazardous to themselves, the patient, or other healthcare providers. - A student does not meet the functional abilities. - Violation of patient confidentiality - A student misses more than three days of surgical rotation per semester - Sexual harassment of a Harper College student, peer, preceptor, surgical team member, hospital staff member or hospital patient. - Violating policy/policies set forth by Harper College, the Surgical Technology program or clinical site while on probation.